vinala/vinala/readme.md

 -----

-**Vinala** is a PHP framework made for web developers to make the web programing more easyer, faster and wonderful.
+**Vinala** is a PHP framework made with love and PHP for for web developers to make the web programing more easyer, faster and wonderful.
 Created and developed since 10/10/2014 by [Youssef Had](https://www.facebook.com/yussef.had), provided nice features to help in you in your project such as Lumos, Panel, Atomium.

 ### Installation